Ytrewq13/winsound-music-library/README.md

     Octaves range from 3 to 6 but the 3rd octave may not produce sound on many machines.

     an example note is "2,a,4", which will play the 4th A (440Hz) for 2 beats.

+I have included the tetris theme and part of the supermariobros. (overworld) theme in the songs library file as an example of how this library may be used.